Introduction

 You can use the IPTC Image Region to record details for designated areas within a still photo using rectangles, circles and polygons.
 You can give each image region a name and an identifier (if desired) and note what type of role (see IPTC’s CV) the region plays and the type of content (see IPTC’s CV) within that region.
 (The use of both IPTC CVs is recommended but not mandatory.)

 There are many times when you need to identify people within an image.
 This can be difficult especially when all the people don’t line up in nice ‘left-to-right’ rows.
 The Image Region feature gives you a way to: isolate each person’s face or body in an image (using a rectangle, circle or polygon), give it an identifier and name, indicate that the marked area is a subject area and indicate that the type of content is a human.
-Finally add the IPTC property Person Shown in Image to the Image Region with the name of the framed person.
+Finally add the IPTC field Person Shown in Image to the Image Region with the name of the framed person.

 If you create photo composites, the IPTC Image Region can be used to identify each of the different entities making up the composite and tie the provider’s name or copyright notice back to each.